bevry-archive/goopen/README.md

 	- [Bounties](https://www.bountysource.com/)

-Creatives can use use these to raise money for their next works:
+Creatives (musicians, authors, artists) can use use these to raise money for their next works:

 - Recurrant Pre-Order
 	- [Patreon](http://www.patreon.com/)